uchicago-voth/cgmap/README.md

 ![Build Status](https://travis-ci.org/uchicago-voth/cgmap.svg?branch=master)

 CGMap provides a tool to map fine-grained (FG) molecular dynamics trajectories to coarse-grained (CG) trajectories.
-The map between FG and CG trajectories are constrained to be linear, with weights defined as either corresponding to center of points, center of mass, or center of charge.
+The map between FG and CG trajectories is constrained to be linear, with weights defined as either corresponding to center of points, center of mass, or center of charge.